- Accommodation included

 Queenstown is a resort that attracts numerous visitors with its very tourist-friendly and adventurous approach.
 The city, located in Otago, south-west of New Zealand’s south island is not only the center of various snow sports but also offers tourists all imaginable adventures such as bungee jumping, water skiing, or biking in the mountains.
 You will spend the day exploring & having fun in Queenstown.
 Enjoy!

 (Driving day 11: 359 km/233 miles)

 Today’s driving leg goes through what is called in New Zealand for “Fjord country”.
 Without being tedious, another fantastic “day in nature”.
-We drive on spectacular roads through mountain passes towards Dunedin, where we will drive through places you never thought existed.
-On our way into Dunedin we will ride through the beautiful Taeiri River Mouth.
+You drive on spectacular roads through mountain passes towards Dunedin, where you will drive through places you never thought existed.
+On our way into Dunedin you will ride through the beautiful Taeiri River Mouth.
 Hold your cameras ready!

 Day 16: Dunedin – Mount Cook Village